kyvernfoundation/kyvern/courses/passwordmanager.md

 > We could teach you what a good password is, but if we teach you how to use KeePass optimally, we'll all save time and you'll understand along the way.
 ## Configuring your KeePassXC
 ### Install KeePassXC
-On the official KeePass website, [https://keepassxc.org](https://keepassxc.org) if you're installing it on MacOS, Windows or Linux.
+On the official KeePass website, [https://keepassxc.org](https://keepassxc.org) if you're installing it on Windows, MacOS or Linux.